mratose/repay/README.md

 # Getting Started

 - Clone the repo and run the Repay repo
-- I have hosted a database on AWS
+- I have hosted a database on [AWS]( https://aws.amazon.com/).
 - Details of database would be found in constant file in utility file.
+You can connect from anywhere.
 - All data schema has been created on database.
 - Table Structure
 ```